mgeeky/Stracciatella/README.md

 This project inherits from above researches and great security community in order to provide close-to-be-effective Powershell environment with defenses disabled on startup.

+Now easily compiles with .NET 3.5, 4.0 whereas if compiled with .NET Framework 4.7.1+ an additional functionality is included that allows to unload DLLs constituting CLM bypass artefacts and attempts to delete them afterwards (hardly working to be honest).

+Best mileage one gets with Stracciatella compiled with .NET 3.5.

 ## OpSec

 * This program provides functionality to decode passed parameters on the fly, using Xor single-byte decode